Registration and Course Information

-Students admitted as transfers into the junior year will be automatically registered for business courses (as long as they have completed the six required courses) for the fall semester in which they begin their business studies.
+Students admitted as transfers into the junior year will be automatically registered for business courses (as long as they have completed the six pre-business requirements) for the fall semester in which they begin their business studies.

 The courses which students take to complete their majors follow a relatively consistent pattern.
 There are certain Junior (300) level courses which students must take in order to satisfy prerequisites for upper (300 and 400) level courses.
 Students may not add courses for which they have not successfully completed the necessary prerequisite.
 Students may change into new sections or add additional courses to their schedules if space is available in the sections desired.
 Given the limited availability of Business School-New Brunswick courses, special permission is not granted for closed courses or sections of courses.